V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – lufufula : crumb

-– lufuku (mfuku) : half a hundred, fifty
+– lufuku (mfuku) : half a hundred, about fifty, some fifty

-– lufulu (mfulu) : land, location for building, building site
+– lufulu (mfulu) : land, building site, location for building / foundation, founding, base

 – lufulumunu : rest / breathing, action of breathing, breath